PatClay7325/manufacturing-analytics-platform/docs/deployment.md

 - All components on a single server
 - Docker Compose orchestration
 - Persistent volumes for data storage
-- Basic monitoring with Prometheus and Grafana
+- Basic monitoring with Prometheus and Analytics
 - Basic logging with ELK stack
 - Limited scaling capabilities
 - Optional multi-tenancy support